vaishaliagg08/PokemonData_Analysis_usingSQL/README.md

 # PokemonData_Analysis
 ## Project Overview
 This project focuses on analyzing and managing Pokemon data using a fully normalized relational database built in **MySQL**.
-The goal is to design an efficient schema that captures essential Pokémon attributes (types, stats, abilities, moves, and effectiveness) while allowing
+The goal is to design an efficient schema that captures essential Pokemon attributes (types, stats, abilities, moves, and effectiveness) while allowing
 **complex analytical queries** and battle simulations.

 ## Objectives